Skip to content

 Once your individual units are working correctly, integration tests verify how different parts of your system interact, including interactions with external services or databases.
 Integration testing is crucial for identifying issues that might arise when individual components are combined, ensuring that the different parts of your application work together smoothly.
 For examples of how we handle complex integrations, see our customer success stories.

-Functional Tests: Verify Features and Workflows
+Automating Functional Tests to Verify Workflows

 Functional tests, also known as end-to-end tests, assess the functionality of your application from a user's perspective.
 These tests simulate real-world scenarios and verify that complete user workflows function as expected.
 By focusing on the user experience, functional tests help ensure that your software meets business requirements and delivers the value your users expect.